-As of 30 June 2022, 71% of BAWAG's combined lending and securities portfolio derived from Austria, Germany, the Netherlands, and Switzerland, while other Western European countries accounted for 13%, North America for 12%, and other countries for 4%.
+As of 31 December 2022, 51% of BAWAG's exposure at default derived from Austria, 12% from the United States, 10% from Germany, 9% from the Netherlands, 5% from Ireland, and 4% from the United Kingdom, with other countries accounting for the remaining 9%.
 The weighted average of these exposures results in a Strong (+) Weighted Macro Profile for BAWAG, in line with the Strong (+) Macro Profile of Austria.